livepeer/livepeer-ai-python/README.md

 <!-- Start Debugging [debug] -->
 ## Debugging

-To emit debug logs for SDK requests and responses you can pass a logger object directly into your SDK object.
+You can setup your SDK to emit debug logs for SDK requests and responses.

+You can pass your own logger class directly into your SDK.
 ```python
 from livepeer_ai import LivepeerAi
 import logging